Nanogreg/CityBarApi/README.md

 # CityBarApi
 REST Web API in .net.
 Provide data for a client app.
 Cities, Bars, promo, event, ...

-No auth required for the moement.
+No auth required for the moment.